akeaswaran/SoonerReport/README.md

 2. Follow the steps from the [Service Documentation](#service-documentation) section for each service you want to post updates to.
 3. (You should have done this already, but for completion's sake:) Configure any secrets and environment variables you may need for your enabled at `<your fork's root URL>/settings/environments`. **DO NOT CHECK TOKENS/SECRETS INTO SOURCE.**
 4. Make sure your service's input variables are properly configured for the `Pull recruit reports and post to Slack` step in `.github/workflows/main.yml`.
-    - Make sure that for each service you want to post to that the `<SERVICE>_ENABLED` variable is set to `true`.
+    - Make sure that for each service you want to post to that the `SERVICE_ENABLED` variable is set to `true`.
-    - Make sure the `uses` attribute points to your fork of the repo.
+    - Make sure the `image` attribute of the `runs` metadata section of `.github/actions/action.yml` points to your fork of the repo.
-5. Commit the changes you've made to `.github/workflows/main.yml`, then push them.
+5. Commit the changes you've made to `.github/workflows/main.yml` and `.github/actions/action.yml`, then push them.
 6. Head to the Actions tab in GitHub, and wait for your new Docker image to build and be pushed to the GitHub Container Registry.
 7. Run the `SoonerReport Scheduled Run` workflow from the Actions tab in GitHub, or wait for a scheduled run (default schedule is every six hours).